USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 #### Compiling CMAQ ####

 For all CMAQ programs (other than MCIP), the program Bldmake is used to compile the source code into executables.
 The first step in the compilation of CMAQ is to compile Bldmake.
-Bldmake will then be used to compile the CMAQ programs.  *Note that the compiler paths and flags are all set in the config.cmaq script and then passed along to the build scripts*.
+Bldmake will then be used to compile the CMAQ programs.  *Note that the compiler paths and flags are all set in the config_cmaq.csh script and then passed along to the build scripts*.
 None of the CMAQ build scripts contain compiler settings.
-Instead, the build scripts for each program reference the config.cmaq script using the Linux command “source”.
-See [Table 5-4](#Table5-4) for a description of the compilation flags in the config.cmaq script.
+Instead, the build scripts for each program reference the config_cmaq.csh script using the Linux command “source”.
+See [Table 5-4](#Table5-4) for a description of the compilation flags in the config_cmaq.csh script.

-**Before proceeding confirm that you have run the command `source config.cmaq`**
+**Before proceeding confirm that you have run the command `source config_cmaq.csh`**

 All of the CMAQ programs other than CCTM are run in single-processor mode.
 CCTM may be run either in single-processor (serial) mode or in parallel on multiple processors.
 Program-specific compilation instructions are provided below.
 These compilation instructions are for building executables for simulating the test data sets distributed with CMAQ.
 Additional information about the configuration options for the various CMAQ programs is provided in [Chapter 4](CMAQ_OGD_ch04_science.md) and [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md).